 October 21: Student Experiences and Internship Opportunities in Washington, Open Forum,

 October 21: "Dilemmas of Public Engagement with Detention and Interrogation in Post 9/11 America,” Convocation Series Discussion, S-104 Williams Center, 7-9 pm.

 Citizens need information in order to make good decisions in a democratic society.
 Yet the government's perceived need for secrecy can be in direct tension with the democratic value of an informed citizen.
 This leads to a dilemma for public engagement: how to balance these competing interests, particularly in a polarized moment in political time.
-In a panel discussion moderated by Political Science Professor James Hurtgen, Political Science Associate Professor Jonathan Chausovsky, Philosophy Professor Stephen Kershnar, and Political Science senior Timothy Porter discuss the history of detention in the political process, the role of an engaged citizenry monitoring this process, and the problem of activism amongst an often disinterested citizenry.
-The discussion was cosponsored by the Political Science Association, Department of Political Science, and the Convocation Committee.
+In a panel discussion moderated by Politics and International Affairs Professor James Hurtgen, Politics and International Affairs Associate Professor Jonathan Chausovsky, Philosophy Professor Stephen Kershnar, and Politics and International Affairs senior Timothy Porter discuss the history of detention in the political process, the role of an engaged citizenry monitoring this process, and the problem of activism amongst an often disinterested citizenry.
+The discussion was cosponsored by the Politics and International Affairs Association, Department of Politics and International Affairs, and the Convocation Committee.
 Read about the event in the Leader.

 October 1: Health Care Forum, S-104 Williams Center, SUNY Fredonia, 7-9 pm